DragonSenses/Algorithms/LeetCode/103-binary-tree-zigzag-level-order-traversal/problem.md

 1. We determine the "current level" of the node being processed.
 2. We add the node's value to a corresponding list for its level.
 3. We recursively process the left and right children of the node, passing along their respective levels (incrementing by 1 for each recursive call).

+### Zigzag Level Order Traversal (Breadth-First Search)

+The zigzag level order traversal extends the level-by-level approach by alternating the direction in which node values are added to their respective levels.
+While the recursive technique still involves associating each node with its depth (or level), the key difference lies in maintaining the direction for each level (left-to-right or right-to-left).